The Best Propane Stoves For Camping And RV Life

 - No Wind Guard

-One downside to ultra portable camping stoves like the style reviewed above is they can only fit small pots and pans and they are pretty unstable.
+One downside to ultra portable camping stoves like the style reviewed above is they’re a little unstable and only fit small pots and pans.

 The unit measures 12.5 inches long, around 13 inches wide, and 4 inches tall.
 It weighs around 2 lbs.